nguyenquantum/nguyenquantum.github.io/misc.md

 Random links/readings
 ---

-* [Computer network] This past semester I took a class called computer systems engineering (6.033) at MIT.
+* [Networking] This past semester I took a class called computer systems engineering (6.033) at MIT.
 It covered a lot of cool materials, but I didn't really pay much attention to the class...
 Thankfully, I found this cute [cartoon](https://jvns.ca/networking-zine.pdf) which summarizes extremely well some important network protocols that I learned (and failed to learn) such as DNS, HTTP, UDP, TLS.
 [Check it out!](https://jvns.ca/networking-zine.pdf)